mohankumarkandavel/Deloitte-workstream/README.md

-# Workload Management App
+ Workload Management App
+ ===

 # Client

+_Under the client directory_:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` on your browser.
 The app will automatically reload if you change any of the source files.

+Log in with these credentials
+> username: James\
+> password: 123

 ## Code scaffolding